Skip to content

 As a state public baccalaureate institution, the University of Washington is supported by state appropriations and therefore, engages with the state legislature to safeguard base funding and legislative priorities in the final state budgets.

-- Washington State Legislature: Find information about legislators, policy committees, bills, and more.
+• Washington State Legislature: Find information about legislators, bills, policy committees, and more.

-- Legislative process overview: This overview shows the steps a bill must take to become law.
+• How a bill becomes a law in Washington state: Learn about the steps a bill must take to become law.
 UW Finance, Planning & Budgeting provides another helpful overview, especially for those tasked with analyzing proposed legislation.

-- Find your legislative district: Discover which of Washington’s 49 legislative districts you live in and who represents you.
+• Find your legislative district: Discover which of Washington’s 49 legislative districts you live in and who represents you.

-- Watch TVW: Unedited video coverage of Washington State government, politics, and public policy, including live committee hearings and executive sessions, press conferences, commission and agency board meetings, court hearings and more.
+• Watch TVW: Unedited video coverage of Washington State government, politics, and public policy, including live committee hearings and executive sessions, press conferences, commission and agency board meetings, court hearings and more.

 Executive Branch